 Gary A. Udashen's law practice combines the book knowledge that comes with an active appellate practice with the trial skills of a seasoned trial attorney.
 Dividing his practice between these two areas has enabled Mr. Udashen to bridge what is often considered separate areas of criminal defense work.

 Mr. Udashen frequently appears as a speaker at seminars sponsored by such groups as the State Bar of Texas, Dallas Bar Association and the Texas Criminal Defense Lawyers Association.
-He has spoken on a variety of topics, including pretrial motions, jury selection, contempt, expert testimony, exculpatory evidence, appeals, writs of habeas corpus, actual innocence and preservation of error.
-He is also a frequent contributor to the Voice for the Defense, the periodical of the Texas Criminal Defense Lawyers Association where his articles have covered a variety of topics, including search and seizure issues, jury selection, appellate review standards, and malpractice in criminal cases.
+He has spoken on a variety of topics, including pretrial motions, jury selection, contempt, expert testimony, exculpatory evidence, ineffective assistance of counsel, appeals, writs of habeas corpus, actual innocence and preservation of error.
+He also regularly contributes several articles to the Voice for the Defense, the periodical of the Texas Criminal Defense Lawyers Association where his articles have covered a variety of topics, including actual innocence search and seizure issues, jury selection, appellate review standards, and malpractice in criminal cases.
 Mr. Udashen also served for 5 years as Feature Articles Editor for the Voice for the Defense.
 Mr. Udashen was also appointed by the Court of Criminal Appeals to serve as a member of the Texas Criminal Justice Integrity Unit.

 Mr. Udashen has also been active at S.M.U.
 Law School.
 He has written portions of the Criminal Law Sections on the S.M.U.
 Law Journal Annual Survey of Texas Law on five different occasions.
 He also served as a trial tactics instructor at the S.M.U.
 Law School.